 After passing through Heathrow Airport with my daughter, I can whole-heartedly say its reputation as one of the world’s most family-friendly airports is well-deserved.

 Having amenities that entertain kids is important, of course, but this London airport has taken some extraordinary measures to ease the stress of flying with babies and kids.
-This help actually starts before arriving to the airport and extends to well after departure.
+This help actually starts before arriving at the airport and extends to well after departure.

 Amenities for Parents Flying with Babies